Arithmetic compactifications of integral models of Shimura varieties of abelian type: Minimal compactifications of integral models of abelian type

 \subsubsection{Remarks on future projects}

 Now we have established a good compactification theory in which $\oint_{K_2}^{\Sigma_2}:\ca{S}_{K_2}^{\Sigma_2}\to \ca{S}_{K_2}^\mmin$ has the desired properties as in \cite[Prop.
 2.2]{LS18i} and \cite[Prop.
 2.1.2]{LS18b}.
-In some future projects, we plan to study some aspects that have not been addressed in this paper. \begin{rk} We plan to merge the results such as constructing canonical extensions of standard principal bundles and automorphic sheaves (under certain assumptions) into a joint project in preparation with Shengkai Mao, where similar questions in different contexts will be considered. \end{rk} \begin{rk} Unlike Hodge-type Shimura varieties, a general abelian-type Shimura variety does not automatically have a ``Hodge invertible sheaf'' determined by the pullback of some universal abelian variety under a Hodge embedding.
+In some future projects, we plan to study some aspects that have not been addressed in this paper. \begin{rk} In a forthcoming joint work with Shengkai Mao, we will study the extension of $p$-adic shtukas to toroidal compactifications, where a framework generalizing \cite{PR24} to show the well-positionedness of many types of strata on the special fibers of Shimura varieties, and to describe the uniqueness and functoriality of integral models of toroidal compactifications is pursued. \end{rk} \begin{rk} Unlike Hodge-type Shimura varieties, a general abelian-type Shimura variety does not automatically have a ``Hodge invertible sheaf'' determined by the pullback of some universal abelian variety under a Hodge embedding.
 Hence, this requires a more systematic treatment which is different from that in \cite[Sec.
 5]{Mad19}.
 We plan to study the extension of canonical sheaves and ``Hodge invertible sheaves'' to integral models of minimal compactifications, as well as the construction of Fourier-Jacobi expansions.
 In addition, we also want to extend the main theorems of this paper to more general setups such as allowing all projective cone decompositions for $(G_2,X_2,K_2)$ and constructing toroidal compactifications as normalized blow-ups. \end{rk}